MSc Human Resource Management (International Development) / Course details

-The taught elements of the course, carrying 120 credits overall, are continuously assessed by a variety of methods (eg project-based reports, essays), involving largely individual submissions, but also elements of group work.
+The taught element of the course, carrying 120 credits overall, is continuously assessed by a variety of methods (eg project-based reports, essays), involving largely individual submissions, but also elements of group work.

 You must also complete a 12,000-15,000 word dissertation on a topic of your choice approved by the Programme Directors.
 You are encouraged to base your dissertation on topics of direct professional concern.